 My name is Evvie (they/them/she/her) and I’m a freelance artist/illustrator and unabashed tarot nut.
-My pet vices are black coffee, red wine, and staying up all night reading.
+I'm a nonbinary queer spoonie.
+My pet vices are black coffee, staying up all night, and commencing Halloween season in July.
 Chief among my virtues are empathy, attention to detail, and making vegan peanut-butter cups happen.

 I grew up in Massachusetts, and still live here because I’m fond of woods and seasons and cranky New Englanders and plants that grow in tangles and can thrive through an annual ice beating.
 My favorite critters are cats, foxes, owls, and bears.
 I’m a Cancer in Sun and Moon with a Leo ascendant.